mzelinka/mzelinka.github.io/_pages/publications.md

 ## 2025
+- Aerenson, T. et al. including **M. D. Zelinka**, 2025: Global models predict clouds at the wrong time of day: does it matter for radiation and climate? _Sci.
+Adv._, in press.

 - Zehrung, A., A. D King, Z. Nicholls, **M. D Zelinka**, and M. Meinshausen, 2025: Standardising the "Gregory method" for calculating equilibrium climate sensitivity, _Geosci.
 Model Dev._, in press.

 - Chao, L.-W., **M. D. Zelinka**, et al., 2025: Evaluating Mean State Cloud Properties in the Simple Cloud-Resolving E3SM Atmosphere Model (SCREAM), _J.
 Adv.
 Model.
 Earth Syst._, in press.